Learn more about the value investing strategy and how to use the fair value calculator to find stocks that are worth more than they cost.

 The Value Strategy or Value Investing is a special style of stock investing.
-In this form of stock investments, only shares that represent a higher real economic value than the current market price are added to the stock portfolio.
+In a value strategy, only shares that represent a higher real economic value than the current market price are added to the stock portfolio.

 Stock companies are required to publish annual financial reports.
-These annual reports contain many so-called fundamental key figures on the financial status of a stock corporation.
+These annual reports contain many so-called fundamental key figures on the financial status of the company.
 This financial data shows the financial health of a stock corporation.
 By properly analyzing this financial data, a value investor seeks to assume an approximate true value of the company.
-Above all, companies with a high profit, which is increased annually, show a high intrinsic value.

-Now that the investor knows the true value of the company, he compares that value with the current market price.
-The market price is the current market price multiplied by the number of shares issued.
+Now that the investor knows the true value of the stock, it compares that value with the current stock price.

 With the Fair Value stocks, which were selected according to the strategy presented here, a return of around 440% was achieved, which is without question an astonishing result.